galacticcouncil/hydration-docs/docs/collator_setup.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This is a step-by-step how-to so you can get your HydraDX collator up and running.
+This is a step-by-step how-to so you can get your Hydration collator up and running.
 In this guide, we use Ubuntu 20.04 LTS.

 ## Required technical specifications {#technical-specifications}

-The following technical specifications are required as a minimum for running a HydraDX collator node:
+The following technical specifications are required as a minimum for running a Hydration collator node:

 * OS: Ubuntu 20.04
 * CPU: Intel Core i7-7700K @ 4.5Ghz (or equivalent single core performance)